fmillion-mnsu/cis444-f25/PROJECT.md

 * **Collaborate on design** - have the whole team review star schemas before implementation begins
 * Don't underestimate the merger analysis - discovering differences now will save time in Sprint 4!

+## Sprint 4: Data Warehousing II - Data Marts, Company Merger and Reporting Prep

+This sprint will focus on a **merger scenario** - where all of the databases we started with ultimately form a "merged" corporation.

+This will present some unique and interesting challenges:

+* How to map data elements between different source databases
+* How to handle gaps (each database will have different dates of data)
+* How to attempt to match common values (if any)
+* Decision: do we integrate all the databases together for future OLTP, or do we allow the databases to continue to exist independently?

+### Data Merge

+If you didn't already complete it in Sprint 3, load the data from the other two databases (the two you didn't start with) into your MongoDB instance.
+You can either create a new database to hold the collections, or you can load everything into one database using a schema of your choosing (e.g. prefix all Sakila tables with `Sakila_`).

+Update your ETL scripts that you wrote to move the first database to MongoDB and use the same scripts to load the new databases.
+At this stage, it is acceptable to have your ETL scripts simply delete all data in the target tables/collections and reload from scratch.
+We'll explore alternative strategies in Sprint 5.

+### ETL Updates for Data Warehouse

+If you haven't already, consider how you can *adapt your ETL processes for your data warehouse* - your star/snowflake schemas - to *incorporate data from the other database(s)* in your new data lake.

+If none of your query list queries, star schemas, etc. support this, you should create a new scenario and schema.
+It's OK for you to change your analytics scenarios at this point - but part of this exercise will be *planning for your dashboard* - it's worth considering a scenario accordingly!
+(See below.)

+Update your ETL tasks to *load data from multiple source databases* into the *same dimension and fact tables*.
+This will usually necessitate a custom field mapping and/or custom transforms for each source database - this is part of the ETL process!
+Then run your ETL and check the results using the same queries you already wrote for your fact tables.

+### Views, Procedures, and Analytics

+In this sprint, you'll also begin preparing for your analytics dashboard.
+To make this process straightforward, you should begin considering the *analytical queries you can run against your data warehouse* in order to produce results of interest. *Particularly,* you want your queries to have at least one variable - something that the user of the dashboard can change to adapt the visualization.
+An easy example is ability to select a month and year for a time-based visualization, but use your imagination!

+Write at least **three queries** in the form of views or stored procedures.
+Two of those three queries should incorporate **at least one variable** that can be changed during analytics querying.

+### Data Marts

+Create at least two **department-specific data marts** in your database.
+This will, again, require an ETL process!
+You can move data *from the data warehouse* directly into your data *mart* tables.

+For data marts, consider who the "owners" of those data marts are.
+For example, you could have the "finance" data mart as well as the "sales" data mart.
+The finance data mart might include only aggregate figures (e.g. sales per day) and/or only contain specific data relevant for financial analysis (e.g. including only the totals of transactions, not the individual order lines).
+Similarly, the sales data might not include as much financial data but might focus on categorical organization or "unit sales" data.

+Write ETL processes to create these data mart tables.
+Include your ETL scripts in your deliverables.

+### Data Validation

+You can consider this a lower priority deliverable for this sprint, but if you make it through the earlier elements and need some more activity, you can start to consider a *data validation strategy*.
+This will be covered more in depth during Sprint 5.

+In particular, you could:

+* Design a tool that reads and verifies data - for example, ensures that the state field in all addresses is a valid state (accounting for variances in capitalization for example), or
+* Ensure your data warehouse tables have constraints to enforce data safety, *and* incorporate handling in your ETL tools to deal with data that can't be inserted due to non-conformance

+Start considering how you'll implement this during Sprint 5.
+If you are *way* ahead feel free to start working on this - we'll discuss this more near the end of Sprint 4.

+### Graduate Students: ORM Exercises

+For graduate students, you'll be working on ETL but you'll be focusing on using an **object-relational mapper** to do ETL, rather than bare SQL scripts and cursors.
+There will be a lecture on ORMs during the sprint during which we'll cover the specific additional requirement for graduate students for this section.

+### Deliverables

+This sprint contains a wider variety of different types of tasks.
+As usual, simply include scripts, screenshots, journals, etc. as appropriate to demonstrate your implementation of:

+* Updated ETL to load all three databases from SQL Server to MongoDB
+* Updated ETL scripts that bring in data from multiple sources (possibly doing different transforms per source) and loading data into your star/snowflake schemas
+* Scripts for views/stored procedures in preparation for analytics
+* ETL for data mart creation
+* If you get to it: Plan for data validation - how will you validate each field (What are the requirements for each field to be considered valid)?
+* Graduate students: ORM specific program code as discussed during the ORM lecture

 # Changes

 This section details *changes* that have been made to this document.
 You should review this section *regularly* to identify any updates or additions to the project documentation and scope.